What is American cuisine—and is it as bad as foreign menus would have us believe?

 Just one of old New York’s beloved Jewish-derived dishes, it’s a frothy, chocolaty throwback to simpler, soda-fountain times.
 We’d probably have to include some bagels or pastrami on rye in there too.

 We’d have to hire a professional pit master to achieve the perfectly blackened bark and telltale pink smoke ring on tender Central Texas-style brisket, but it’d be worth the extra expense.

-The cheesesteak is too easily misrepresented, and besides, locals will tell you this is the true Philly sandwich, reflecting the area’s Italian heritage: thin-sliced, juicy slow-roasted pork piled onto a hoagie roll with sharp provolone cheese and garlicky broccoli rabe.
+The Philly cheesesteak is too easily misrepresented, and besides, locals will tell you this is the true sandwich of Philadelphia, reflecting the area’s Italian heritage: thin-sliced, juicy slow-roasted pork piled onto a hoagie roll with sharp provolone cheese and garlicky broccoli rabe.

-Every Sunday would be “Southern Food Sunday,” in which we’d enlist a real Southern cook to make a mouth-watering spread like this one, from Nashville: pulled pork, mac-and-cheese, green beans, sweet corn pudding, collard greens, cucumber-onion salad, mashed potatoes, brisket with gravy, biscuits and peach preserves, fried chicken, pecan pie.
+Every Sunday would be “Southern Food Sunday,” in which we’d enlist a Southern chef to make a mouth-watering spread like this one, from Nashville: pulled pork, mac-and-cheese, green beans, sweet corn pudding, collard greens, cucumber-onion salad, mashed potatoes, brisket with gravy, biscuits and peach preserves, fried chicken, pecan pie.

 Of course, we’ve have to import the real deal from Ipswich to fully realize this dish’s crispy, briny glory.
 I might also include some colonial-era Indian pudding on the menu.

 Photo by Heather DiPiazza

 Light on the mayo, please—this is easily overdone.
 I think we’d have to include a buttery Connecticut-style lobster roll too, for the sake of comparison.